 The facilities found on the Special Focus Facility list fail to meet the standard quality of care – or have in the past — and are currently included in a special program to make improvements.

 Most of the facilities listed have repeat violations.

 Special Focus Nursing Homes are identified by the Centers for Medicare & Medicaid Services (CMS) as among those providing the poorest quality of care to their residents.

 These nursing homes fail to meet the standard of care that CMS requires nursing homes and usually have a long history of repeat violations.

 CMS requires that the nursing homes enter into a special program to improve the quality of their care and monitors them closely.
 You should exercise extreme caution before placing a loved one in a special focus nursing home.

 Georgia Special Focus Nursing Homes

-- Huilo Hills Health and Rehab located in Rome, GA is listed as “Facility That Has Shown Improvement” and its most recent survey was August 2nd, 2018
+- Chuilo Hills Health and Rehab located in Rome, GA is listed as a “Facility That Has Recently Graduated from the SFF Program” and its most recent survey was August 2, 2018